-This is a serious debate here but should an employer be required by law to give a handout to recovering drug addicts?
+This is a serious debate here, but should an employer be required by law to give a handout to recovering drug addicts?

 Disability attorneys were hoping to expand the Americans with Disabilities Act protections for employees in recovery.
-The terms stated that employers have to provide long-term disability benefits to workers at risk of relapse.
+The terms stated that employers must provide long-term disability benefits to workers at risk of relapse.
 Of course, employers and the insurance companies that would be forced to pay the benefit are saying no way, Jose.

 This could easily become a problem since drug addicts are not known to be the most honest of individuals and could certainly abuse the benefits, these employers and insurance company say.